meleu/dg/src/site/notes/atomic-ideas/cost of action vs. cost of inaction.md

 ---
-{"dg-publish":true,"permalink":"/atomic-ideas/cost-of-action-vs-cost-of-inaction/","dgHomeLink":true,"dgPassFrontmatter":false,"dgShowBacklinks":true,"dgShowLocalGraph":false}
+{"dg-publish":true,"permalink":"/atomic-ideas/cost-of-action-vs-cost-of-inaction/"}
 ---

 # cost of action vs. cost of inaction

-While reading the preface of [[notes/books/code-complete/Code Complete|Code Complete]] I've found this (about the importance of "software construction" discipline compared to design, tests, management, etc):
+While reading the preface of [[notes/books/code-complete/Code Complete\|Code Complete]] I've found this (about the importance of "software construction" discipline compared to design, tests, management, etc):

 > Some commentators have pointed out that although constructions errors account for a high percentage of total errors, construction errors tend to be **less expensive to fix** than those caused by requirements and architecture, the suggestion being that they are therefore less important.
 The claim that construction errors cost less to fix is true but misleading because **the cost of not fixing them can be incredibly high**. (...) **An inexpensive cost to fix obviously does not imply that fixing them should be a low priority.**